Ziggy237/IOT/README.md

 ### Note
 Instead of using the already written down URl "http://worldtimeapi.org/api/ip" who will find your timezone based on IP, you can also use a url specific to your prefered timezone. <br/> **Example** "http://worldtimeapi.org/api/timezone/Europe/Amsterdam"

-You can see all available timezones checking out this url on internet: http://worldtimeapi.org/api/timezone
+You can see all available timezones by checking out this url on internet: http://worldtimeapi.org/api/timezone

 ![Schermopname (477)](https://github.com/user-attachments/assets/05cd6d22-477e-4f94-b6bd-c47271dd0010)